-However, the live music front is well covered with residencies by Lady Gaga, Cher, and Aerosmith.
+However, the live music front is well covered with residencies by Aerosmith, Usher, and Silk Sonic.
 Not enough?
 Well, there’s a full schedule of concerts at the T-Mobile Arena, only 0.4 miles (0.64km) away, so live music lovers won’t be disappointed.

 For something more relaxing, there’s the Art Program, a weekly guided tour through the hotel’s art collection.
 It’s an extensive collection featuring a variety of artists, including David Hockney.

 And don’t forget The Park across the road.
-This green space on The Strip provides a welcome chance to get some fresh air and to enjoy the gorgeous weather.
+This green space on the Strip provides a welcome chance to get some fresh air and enjoy the gorgeous weather.

 So, less glitz and glamour, maybe, but the Park MGM isn’t short of things to keep you entertained.

 Comparing Nightlife at Park MGM and MGM Grand